Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them. – Ephesians 2:10

-Therefore, we must make it our daily goal to purify our hearts and manifest the life of Christ.
+Therefore, we must make it our daily goal to commune with Jesus and manifest His life.
 Indeed, it is through the obedience of the One the many will be made righteous.
 When others see our obedience to God, they will know the way to the Father.
 Preaching is vain when people do not see Christ in the way we live.

-A majority of today’s churches draw people who are prospecting for earthly things, and unconditional forgiveness.
+A majority of today’s churches draw people who are prospecting for earthly things, and “cheap” salvation.
 They give false assurances of peace and blessing just as in the days of Jeremiah.
 Jeremiah rebuked the prophets and priests of his day,

 Because from the least even to the greatest